TylerAPfledderer/chakra-ui-typescale/README.md

 ## Future Considerations

-- As the extension gets used, there may be discovery of other ways to generate the values more effeciently or with more flexibility.
+- As the extension gets used, there may be discovery of other ways to generate the values more efficiently or with more flexibility.